 Anyway, in this post, I’m going to share with you some cool tips for reviving your old blog after being away from it for some time.
 The seven tips below will help you get back on the road to blogging again, so let’s get stuck in.

 7 Killer Tips For Making A Comeback To Blogging

 #1.
 Update your theme, plugins, web hosting…

 The first thing you want to do is update everything, quite literally.
-Check when your hosting is due to expire, hopefully it already hasn’t, check to make sure you have the latest version of WordPress installed, and that your theme and plugins is up to date.
+Check when your hosting is due to expire, hopefully, it already hasn’t.
+Check to make sure you have the latest version of WordPress installed, and that your theme and plugins are up to date.

 #2.
 Clear out all pending and spam comments

 Chances are, if you haven’t logged into your blog for a while, you’ll have a ton of comments waiting for you in the spam folder and any other folders.
 If you have thousands of comments awaiting moderation it could well take you hours to go through them all.

 The advice I can give you based on my own personal experience is to just start fresh and mass delete all pending and spam comments.
 Deleting pages of comments one page at a time can be time consuming, so to save you a hell of a lot of time (and if you use WordPress), check out this amazing WP Comment Cleaner plugin for mass deleting comments.